Run-and-tumble particles on a line with a fertile site: Model and quantities of interest

-After going through the origin, a particle gives rise to new particles at a constant rate $K$, until it changes direction.
-For positive $x$ The factor $e^{-x}$, for instance, is the probability that a particle that has gone through the origin at time $t-x$ with positive velocity has not switched the sign of its velocity when it reaches position $x$.
-We used the fact the particles have unit velocity in our units.
-Moreover, every new particle is assumed to inherit the velocity of its parent, hence $n_+(0,t-x)$ (resp. $n_-(0,t-x)$) contributes to the time derivative of $n_+(0,t-x)$ (resp. $n_-(0,t-x)$) in the equations of motion.
-We avoided singularities by not modelling the fertile site by a Dirac mass.
-We have introduced the smooth fertility function $\Theta$ instead.
-We have obtained a non-local modification of the coupled system of equations satisfied by an ordinary RTP.
+The factor $e^{-|x|}$ inserted in the last term of both equations of motion is the probability that a particle that has gone through the origin at time $t-x$ with positive velocity has not yet switched the sign of its velocity at time $t$ (because particles have unit velocity in our units). {{When a new particle is created, it is introduced into the system at the position of its parent particle.
+Moreover, every new particle is assumed to inherit the velocity of its parent.
+Hence $n_+(0,t-x)$ (resp. $n_-(0,t-x)$) contributes to the time derivative of $n_+(x,t)$ (resp. $n_-(x,t)$) in the equations of motion.}} We avoided singularities by not modelling the fertile site by a Dirac mass.
+If we pick smooth initial conditions, we can therefore assume that the densities of left- and right-movers are smooth functions.
+We have therefore obtained a non-local modification of the coupled system of equations satisfied by an ordinary RTP.
 This system is recovered by substituting zero to the fertility rate $K$.\\

-Let us define an initial condition through a smooth and parity-invariant probability density $\varphi$ on the real line:
+Let us define initial conditions by a smooth and parity-invariant probability density $\varphi$ on the real line:

 where $\varphi$ is a smooth, even probability density on the real line.
-The run-and-tumble particle with a Dirac mass as the initial condition is well studied (see \cite{othmer1988models,martens2012probability,weiss2002some,evans2018run}), and the corresponding probability density is expressed in terms of Bessel functions, and Dirac masses at the ends of the interval $[-t, t]$ of available positions at time $t$.
+The run-and-tumble particle with the initial density of left- and right-movers given by a Dirac mass at the origin is well studied (see \cite{othmer1988models,martens2012probability,weiss2002some,evans2018run}), and the corresponding probability density is expressed in terms of Bessel functions, and Dirac masses at the ends of the interval $[-t, t]$ of available positions at time $t$.
 The Dirac masses keep track of the initial state of the system: they correspond to trajectories in which no switching of velocity has taken place since time $0$.
-In our model we picked a smooth function instead of a Dirac mass as the initial condition.
-With this choice of initial condition the density of left-movers and right-movers is absolutely continuous at all times.
+In our model we picked a smooth function instead of a Dirac mass to define the initial conditions.
+This choice ensures that the densities of left-movers and right-movers are absolutely continuous.
 Moreover, the system is invariant under the parity transformation

 at all times.
-Indeed the initial state of the system is parity invariant, and the equations of motion (Eq. \ref{sys}) are.
+Indeed the initial state of the system is parity invariant, and the equations of motion (Eq. (\ref{sys})) are.
 We can therefore write